 The subjective errors in measuring line position are mostly random.
 A systematic one, viz., measuring to a region of maximum blackening versus measuring to the mean blackening, was negligible since only small increments x were measured and all lines had the same appearance.
 Random errors in observing the line position can be evaluated in several ways.
-The distance xwas measured using an \times cross hair with low magnification on the cursor of a vernier film reader graduated directly to 0.05 mm.
+The distance xwas measured using an $\times$ cross hair with low magnification on the cursor of a vernier film reader graduated directly to 0.05 mm.
 Repeated readings by the same observer and by different observers on the same film were examined for consistency.
 For any given film the mean absolute deviation of individual readings from the mean for a single observer was less than 0.03 mm, while the mean values for different observers varied by an average 0.05 mm.
-It is concluded that a reasonable value for δx is 0.06 mm, which corresponds to an expansion $\xi = 5 \times 10^{-6}$.
+It is concluded that a reasonable value for $\delta x$ is 0.06 mm, which corresponds to an expansion $\xi = 5 \times 10^{-6}$ .

-Several systematic errors are very small because θ is near 90°.
+Several systematic errors are very small because $\theta$ is near 90°.
 These include eccentric placement of the specimen and of the incident x-ray beam relative to the axis of rotation, finite specimen height, and absorption in the specimen.
-Those systematic errors which do not vanish at $\theta = 90^\circ$, such as uncertainty in the wavelength standard and refraction in the specimen, are unimportant because only small changes in θ were measured.
+Those systematic errors which do not vanish at $\theta = 90^\circ$ , such as uncertainty in the wavelength standard and refraction in the specimen, are unimportant because only small changes in $\theta$ were measured.

-Any rotation of the specimen crystal about an axis perpendicular to the (100) direction used will produce a displacement of the diffracted line perpendicular to the measuring direction, because the collimator
+Any rotation of the specimen crystal about an axis perpendicular to the $\langle 100 \rangle$ direction used will produce a displacement of the diffracted line perpendicular to the measuring direction, because the collimator permits vertical divergence of rays from the source (see Fig. 1).

-28 D. E. Mapother and F. E. L. Witt, Rev. Sci.
-Instr.
-26, 843 (1955).
-The mechanical design is essentially the same as described in this paper but additional precautions have been taken during cyclotron irradiation and subsequent recovery studies as described permits vertical divergence of rays from the source (see Fig. 1).
 Displacements of this type were observed but were found to be sufficiently small so that resulting shifts in the measuring direction could be neglected.